Probatio-Diabolica/cjs/readme.md

 # cjs

-A small C interpreter written in JavaScript, supporting a strict subset of C focused on control flow and expressions.
+A lightweight C interpreter implemented in JavaScript, designed to execute a deliberately scoped subset of C with an emphasis on core runtime semantics

 ## Installation